Banh Mi

 Banh mi chao Hanoi

-In Hanoi, one of the most popular ways to eat the banh mi is to serve it with a small pan of sizzling hot toppings, which explains the name banh mi chao.
+In Hanoi, one of the most popular ways to eat banh mi is to serve it with a small pan of sizzling hot toppings, which explains the name banh mi chao.
 This is thought to be inherited from the French eating culture, with the banh mi and toppings served separately and eaten with a knife and fork.

 So what is in the pan?
 First of all, pâté, a lot of pâté, silky-smooth and rich pâté.
 Then, some French fries, a sunny-side-up egg, Vietnamese ham, and sausage are traditionally a must, sided with sliced cucumber and finally topped with green onions and coriander.
 The options go on forever with the personal touch of the chef.
 However, the secret of this combo lies within the flavorful and iconic sauce in which all the ingredients are cooked.
 It is basically tomato sauce, but well-seasoned (sometimes with some wine) according to the Hanoian palate, that really wakes up your appetite.